shayded-exe/tuneup-prime/README.md

 The free version has several restrictions:

-- Smart playlists: Up to 5 playlists, 2 filters each
+- Smart playlists: Up to 5 playlists, no nested filters
 - Relocate: Basic macthing only.
 Premium will add the ability to fix individual tracks as well as handle renamed files.
 - Playlist import: Will be premium only.